 The practical range of Actual ALPHA values is from -0.020 to -0.060.

-The ISL12020M has a preset ALPHA value corresponding to the crystal in the module.
-This value is recalled on initial power-up and should remain unchanged for best compensation performance, although the user can override this preset value if so desired.
+The ISL12022M has a preset ALPHA value corresponding to the crystal in the module.
+This value is recalled on initial power-up and is preset in device production.
+It is READ ONLY and cannot be overwritten by the user.